-- 120. The Code has been developed with reference to other relevant codes to ensure a consistent definition of acceptable practice, with minimal additional administrative burden. - 121.
-Workers who, as members of a professional association, are required to comply with an existing professional code of conduct, such as nurses, psychologists and health care workers, will also be required to comply with the Code and other applicable regulatory frameworks (eg child protection requirements). - 122.
-If a professional is found not to have complied with their own professional standards in providing supports and services under the NDIS, they may (or may not) have also breached the Code. - 123.
-The Commission will, as far as practicable, co-ordinate any regulatory activity with the professional body or other regulator, as appropriate, to ensure there is no unnecessary duplication and manage any overlapping areas of regulation.
+- 127. Workers who, as members of a professional association, are required to comply with a professional code of conduct, such as nurses, psychologists and health care workers, will also be required to comply with the NDIS Code of Conduct and other applicable regulatory frameworks (eg child protection requirements). - 128.
+If a professional is found not to have complied with their own professional standards in providing NDIS supports and services, they may also have also breached the Code.
+The reverse may also be the case. - 129.
+The Commission will, as far as practicable, coordinate any regulatory activity with the professional body or other regulator.